RobertoRoos/git-substitute/README.md

 [![tests](https://github.com/RobertoRoos/git-substitute/actions/workflows/tests.yml/badge.svg)](https://github.com/RobertoRoos/git-substitute/actions)

 This repository contains a basic tool to generate files with Git information through templates.
-A typical application could be embedding Git version info in source code right before compilation
+A typical application could be embedding Git version info into source code right before compilation.

+For many modern platforms, this is not relevant.
+In Python you can get version info automatically already through `setuptools` or `poetry` backends and in C++ you could configure CMake to do the same.
+But some more old-fashioned platforms, like TwinCAT PLC, don't have such options and then a tool like this could come in handy.

 ## Installing